antononcube/Python-packages/SSparseMatrix/README.md

 # Sparse matrices with named rows and columns

 ## In brief

-This package attempts to cover as many as possible of the functionalities for sparse matrix objects that are provided by R’s Matrix library.
+This Python package attempts to cover as many as possible of the functionalities for sparse matrix objects that are provided by R’s Matrix library.

 - [X] Sub-matrix extraction by row and column names